MicrosoftDocs/SupportArticles-docs/support/windows-server/virtualization/troubleshoot-guarded-hosts.md

 This article describes resolutions to common problems encountered when deploying or operating a guarded Hyper-V host in your guarded fabric.

-_Applies to:_ &nbsp; Windows Server 2022, Windows Server 2019, Windows Server 2016
+_Applies to:_ &nbsp; Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

 If you're unsure of the nature of your problem, first try running the [guarded fabric diagnostics](troubleshoot-guarded-fabric-diagnostics.md) on your Hyper-V hosts to narrow down the potential causes.